kendryte/k230_docs/en/02_applications/tutorials/K230_AI_in_Action_HHB_Neural_Network_Model_Deployment_Tool.md

 -rw-r--r-- 1 root root    2040 Jun 21 09:03 process.h
 ```

-Copy the hhb_out directory to /mnt, export to your PC host,  which will be re-compiled by the k230 rtt toolchain in the future.
+Copy the hhb_out directory to /mnt and export it to the PC.
+You will need to re-cross-compile using the K230 RTT toolchain later.

 ```shell
 root@02297217e66d:/home/example/c908/onnx_mobilenetv2# cp -a hhb_out/ /mnt/